 Our personal injury lawyers represent people who have been tragically injured or the family of someone killed in an accident.
 Sometimes the accident is caused by a simple mistake like accidentally running a red light.
 But sometimes the cause is much worse, like a drunk driver car accident, or a defective product that the manufacturer knew was defective and decided to sell anyway, or an auto accident with the driver on a cell phone or texting.
-Any of these very bad negligent acts can cause serious injury or death.
+Any of these very bad negligent acts by someone can cause serious injury or death.

 If the accident is caused because of breaking the law, e.g. drunk driver or texting while driving, the person who caused the accident may be prosecuted by the police and the government prosecutor and, if convicted, could possibly go to jail.
-However, that is not someone a personal injury lawyer can control.
+However, that is not something a personal injury attorney can control.
 We do make sure the prosecutor knows we are interested and watching, because that at least puts some pressure on the prosecutor, but ultimately it is the prosecutor’s decision.